wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 2. Next, we need to connect a vector store to house the data.
 3. Then, we need to build a workflow that uses the vector store.

-The scenario in this section will cover the basic RAG pattern with a single prompt.
-We'll discuss integrating the same components into a chat-based solution after discussing the basic pattern implementation.
+We'll use a basic workflow to explore the RAG pattern.
+Many of the components in the workflow are the same for chat-based scenarios.
+We'll discuss how to use the RAG pattern with a chatbot after the initial setup.

+Let's take a look at the project structure for RAG first.

 ### Setting up the project structure

 Let's start by setting up the project structure.
 For the scenarion in this chapter, we'll assume you're building a web application.
 You can create a new web application using the following command:

 ```bash
 dotnet new web -n Chapter7.RetrievalAugmentedGeneration